craylton/craylton.github.io/blog/ad-ban.md

     - 'Fast fashion' would become a thing of the past - people would buy clothes less often, but of higher quality, leading to less waste.
 7. The visual world - online and offline - would be much more bearable.
     - Even those working in advertising would have to agree that the world would be a better looking place without billboards on city streets, banner ads/popups on websites, and so on, all of which were designed to be as distracting and eye-catching as possible.
-    - This reduced visual clutter would create less stress for the population **(TODO reference source)**, and wouldn't fill our minds with nonsensical slogans and annoying characters.
+    - This reduced visual clutter would create less stress for the population due to lower cortisol levels [{source}](https://www.stylist.co.uk/fitness-health/wellbeing/clutter-health-impact/845209), and wouldn't fill our minds with nonsensical slogans and annoying characters.
 8. Real world use cases
     - Bhutan has very restrictive rules on advertising, where advertising dangerous products is extremely difficult.
 While I can't find any specific studies on the outcomes, there is plenty of anecdotal evidence that there are many measurable local benefits in terms of quality of life.